frontity/frontity/README.md

 > **IMPORTANT NOTE!**
 >
-> Frontity framework is in **beta**.
+> Frontity framework is in **release candidate**.
 It allows you to create a WordPress theme based on React JS.
 Please **test it out** and let us know how it goes!
 Your feedback is extremely valuable in this phase.
 >
 > <div align="center"><a href="https://docs.frontity.org/getting-started"><strong>GET STARTED!</strong></a></div>
 > <br />
 >
 > Frontity will continue to be tested and improved during the next months, and new features will be added progressively.
 >
-> - Release Candidate Date: **June 10, 2019**
+> - Release Candidate Date: **June 5, 2019**
 > - Final v1.0 Release Date: **June 20, 2019** _– yes, that's the WordCamp EU_ 😍
 >
 > #### Do you want to receive the latest framework updates and news?
 [Subscribe to our newsletter](https://frontity.org/#newsletter)!